Survival tools like a first aid kit, rope, flashlight, and water bottle on a wooden surface.

 • Water Shortages

-Since the idea of a Get Home Bag is always to have it close to you when you are away from home, you can't go for a backpack so large and awkward that it causes a lot of attention.
+Since the idea of a Get-Home Bag is always to have it close to you when you are away from home, you can't choose a backpack that is so large and awkward that it attracts attention.

 Individuals will consider what you're up to if you carry around an expedition pack in an office setting.